GrandDadDan/Movie-Watchlist/Reflection.md

 ---

 ## 🔥 Conclusion
 Balancing stakeholder needs is **not just about meeting technical requirements**—it’s about **compromising, prioritizing, and making realistic commitments**.
 I learned that **not all requests can be accommodated immediately**, and it’s crucial to communicate **what is feasible, what isn’t, and why**.

-While this project challenged my decision-making skills, it also reinforced the **importance of trade-offs in software development**.
-Moving forward, I will focus on **refining priorities, validating feasibility earlier, and ensuring alignment between technical capabilities and stakeholder expectations**.